Project-DA-FANH/dafanh_website/content/internship.md

 ### Example Responsibilities Include:

+> Split this into the two types of interns, applied and technical?

 * Understand and contribute to the file organization and data flow of current projects
 * Collaborate with other project staff to understand the background information for current grants and projects, what the needs are, and identify data products that can be developed to fit their needs.